 Now, from this we can connect to the legendary fire bird called the "Phoenix", which is a bird that dies into ashes and gets reborn.
 The number of the Phoenix depends from 500 to 1000 years.
 This word can be broken down to "Pho-Enix", "Pa-Hanok" to the "House of Enoch".
 The legend of the Phoenix seems to be based on the story of Enoch who was "taken" by god.
 Enoch was the one who never saw death but became immortal, or a man who became an angel.
 Then there is the "Emerald Tablets" as Thoth the Atlantean was taken up to heaven by the gods and became immortal.
 It's interesting as the images of "Thoth" connects to the bird Ibis (Iblis) and the Baboon Thoth, to which connects to Sun Wukong and Garuda who was taken to Heaven.

 Here is an excerpt from "The Secret Doctrine" by Madame Blavatsky: "Seth, the reputed forefather of Israel, is only a Jewish travesty of Hermes, the God of Wisdom, called also Thoth, Tat, Seth, Set, and Satan.
 He is also Typhon -- the same as Apophis, the Dragon slain by Horus; for Typhon was also called Set.
 He is simply the dark side of Osiris, his brother, as Angra Mainyu is the black shadow of Ahura-mazda."

-It's interesting how Set is mentioned here, because just when learning about him states that he is the god of fire, chaos, envy, a trickster deity and his symbol is Mercury, and is the Roman version of Hermes, who in turn would be Thoth and then Enoch.
+It's interesting how Set is mentioned here, because just when learning about him states that he is the god of fire, chaos, envy, a trickster deity and his symbol is Mercury and is the Roman version of Hermes, who in turn would be Thoth and then Enoch.
 Although, I will later detail how there are two beings called "Thoth" or "Enoch" later on in the Chapters, I think it's best to keep an open mind and see why this would be the case.
 Everything is compiled in this series but will be seperated later on.